 Cervical cancer is the second most commonly diagnosed cancer amongst women in Bangladesh, with 8,000+ new cases reported in 2018.
-In response, Marie Stopes Bangladesh (MSB) implemented a GSK-funded project to provide cervical cancer screening & preventative treatment plus HPV vaccinations in Dhaka.
+In response, MSI#s programme in Bangladesh (MSB) implemented a GSK-funded project to provide cervical cancer screening & preventative treatment plus HPV vaccinations in Dhaka.

 31% of 'slum-dwelling' women and 50% of sex workers screened were found to have precancerous cervical lesions.

-Of these.
-3% of women were referred to tertiary facilities for higher level treatment and 97% were treated for cryotherapy, to freeze off lesions.
-This study aimed to understand how to better meet the needs of these clients with the aim of improving our services and increasing adherence to postcryotherapy guidelines.
+Of these, 3% of women were referred to tertiary facilities for higher level treatment and 97% were referred for cryotherapy, to freeze off lesions.
+This study aimed to understand how to better meet the needs of these clients with the aim of improving our services and increasing access.